1111-1993/solana/docs/src/developing/programming-model/runtime.md

 The runtime only permits the owner program to debit the account or modify its data.
 The program then defines additional rules for whether the client can modify accounts it owns.
-In the case of the System program, it allows users to transfer lamports by recognizing transaction signatures.
+In the case of the System program, it allows users to transfer weis by recognizing transaction signatures.
 If it sees the client signed the transaction using the keypair's _private key_, it knows the client authorized the token transfer.